 Baking soda is an inexpensive and easy-to-use remedy for the garden.

-By adding it to your routine, you can deter some pests and help keep certain plants healthy, among other things.
+Adding it to your routine can deter some pests, help keep certain plants healthy, and more.
 Give it a try and see for yourself how well it works!

 Add comment